apache/cordova-plugin-media-capture/README.md

 ### Properties

+- __animated__: Whether or not the audio recording interface shows and hides using an animatied transition. (defaults to true).

 - __limit__: The maximum number of audio clips the device user can record in a single capture operation.
 The value must be greater than or equal to 1 (defaults to 1).

 - __duration__: The maximum duration of an audio sound clip, in seconds.